Do you wish you could stop certain sexual behaviors that are negatively affecting your health, job, relationships, or other areas of your life?

 "Our entire practice is standing at the crossroads of a health crisis, a financial crisis and a social justice crisis.
 No profession is better prepared to navigate this moment.
 This is exactly what we are doing, despite a constantly shifting terrain."
 Article written by Michael Crocker for the NYSSCSW.

-Theories need to hybridize, to talk openly with each other, and in the process, grow.
-In an exploration of affect theory and attachment theory, writers Michael Crocker and Art Baur challenge clinicians to listen and learn from other fields recognizing that science and art are necessary for the health of psychoanalytic theory.
+Theories need to hybridize, to talk openly with each other, and to grow.
+In an exploration of affect theory and attachment theory, Michael Crocker and Art Baur challenge clinicians to listen and learn from other fields recognizing that science and art are necessary for the health of psychoanalytic theory.
 Article for the Clinical Social Work Journal.